 You can see on the pictures above – on the left one are canvases after removing the paper layer and drying; on the right with a coat of veggie oil.

-These will hang in my ground floor washroom and I’m pretty sure I’ll frame them once I get some materials to do it.
+These will hang in my ground-floor washroom, and I’m pretty sure I’ll frame them once I get some materials to do it.

 Now you have a canvas with cute pebbles on it!
 You can hang this in your house or give it to someone as a gift.
 You can use pictures of your loved ones or beloved pets.
-Anything in that matter.
+Anything else in that matter.

 I hope you enjoyed this article on how to make a DIY pebble picture transfer onto canvas.
-If you have any questions, comments, or feedback please feel free to leave them in the comment section below!
+If you have any questions, comments, or feedback, please feel free to leave them in the comment section below!
 Happy crafting and happy creating!

 Subscribe To My FREE DIY Newsletter!